djotaku/adventofcode/2022/Day_01/README.md

 ### Python
 - Nothing, although I did have to refresh myself on parsing input and doing something with it rather than just parsing and dealing with it later.
 ### Ruby
+- enum.slice_when which is like chunk_when, but when it's true
+- sort! and reverse! sort and reverse arrays in place
 ### Perl

 ### Go (Golang)